jackstapleton/rdb-autoscaling/whitepaper.md

 .sub.disconnectUpd: {[t;x] (::)};
 ```

-When `.sub.rollThreshold` is reached the RDB will tell the Tickerplant to roll to the next subscriber.
 It passes `.sub.i` to the Tickerplant so it knows where to tell the next RDB to start replaying its log from.

 It also marks `.sub.live` as false and `.sub.rolled` as true so it does try to not unsubscribe again.